Gabriel Arias Preview, Player Props: Guardians vs. Blue Jays

 Gabriel Arias At The Plate

-- He has hit a long ball in 10.4% of his games this season, and 3.3% of his plate appearances.
+- He has homered in 10.3% of his games this year, and 3.2% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.